dbt-labs/dbt-project-evaluator/README.md

 #### Model
 `fct_untested_models` lists every model that has no tests applied.
 #### Reason to Flag
-We recommend that every model in your dbt project has tests applied to ensure the accuracy of your data transformations.
+Tests are assertions you make about your models and other resources in your dbt project (e.g. sources, seeds and snapshots).
+Defining tests is a great way to confirm that your code is working correctly, and helps prevent regressions when your code changes.
+Models that are missing tests are a risk to the reliability and scalability of your project.
 #### How to Remediate
 Apply a [generic test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#generic-tests) in the model's `.yml` entry, or create a [singular test](https://docs.getdbt.com/docs/building-a-dbt-project/tests#singular-tests) in the `tests` directory of you project.